DeepSyte

 npx deepsyte login

-npx deepsyte install cursor # or: vscode, windsurf, claude, claude-code
+npx deepsyte install codex # or: cursor, vscode, windsurf, claude, claude-code

 That two-step path reaches the same result as setup --client <client> for most clients.
-The main nuances are that install vscode writes a workspace-local .vscode/mcp.json, while install claude-code prints the claude mcp add ... command for you to run manually.
+The main nuances are that install codex writes ~/.codex/config.toml and asks you to run codex mcp login deepsyte, install vscode writes a workspace-local .vscode/mcp.json, while install claude-code prints the claude mcp add ... command for you to run manually.

 The first packaged workflow is ~/.agents/skills/deepsyte/workflows/sitewide-performance-audit/WORKFLOW.md for repeatable multi-page performance audits.